vfarida2/Demand-analysis/README.md

 Key Insights

-* The Groceries category generates the highest demand compared to other categories.
-* Promotional campaigns significantly boost demand and account for a large share of total sales.
-* There is a negative correlation between price and demand — higher prices lead to lower demand.
-* Discounts increase demand initially, but their effectiveness decreases beyond a certain threshold.
-* Demand varies across months, indicating possible seasonal trends.
-* Total demand (8M) and units sold (7M) are closely aligned, suggesting stable pricing behavior.

-⸻
+Groceries category generates the highest demand Promotions significantly increase demand and drive a large portion of sales There is a negative relationship between price and demand Competitor pricing has a noticeable influence on demand behavior Discounts increase demand initially, but show diminishing returns beyond a certain level Demand varies across months, indicating seasonal patterns Total demand (8M) and units sold (7M) are closely aligned, suggesting stable sales dynamics ⸻

 Recommendations

-* Prioritize high-demand categories like Groceries for marketing and inventory planning.
-* Use promotions strategically, as they have a strong positive impact on demand.
-* Optimize pricing strategies to balance profitability and demand.
-* Avoid excessive discounting, as it does not proportionally increase demand.
-* Further analyze seasonal patterns to improve forecasting and planning.
+Prioritize high-demand categories like Groceries in inventory and marketing Use promotions strategically, focusing on optimal timing and targeting Implement competitive pricing strategies based on market conditions Avoid excessive discounting to protect profitability Leverage seasonal trends for better demand forecasting and planning

 ⸻

 Business Value

 This dashboard helps stakeholders:
+This dashboard enables stakeholders to:

-* Understand the key factors influencing demand
+Understand key factors influencing demand
-* Make data-driven pricing and promotion decisions
+Make data-driven pricing and promotion decisions Identify lost sales due to stock-outs
-* Improve sales performance and planning strategies
+Improve inventory planning and sales performance Support strategic business decisions with data insights